 In both Dead Brain games we play, 90% of the time, from the point of view of Cole.
 At the beginning of Dead 1, the guy receives a frantic phone call from his friend Dr. Cooger.
 The scientist has apparently created a serum to bring people back from the dead, but his first experiments have gone wrong with his cat returning as a violent beast.
 While they are busy putting down the cat, Cole and Dr. Cooger receive a visit from a policeman and, sure enough, all hell will break loose when the serum ends smashed up in a cemetery (as it happens).
 After a few hours, the entire town will be zombified.

 Cole, along with saving the city, has to protect his lover, Sheila, from the revenant menace.
-Interestingly, she is not really Cole’s girlfriend: apparently, she is cheating on her current boyfriend.
-While the amorous trio could have been an interesting plot point, it is only brought up at the beginning and never really goes anywhere.
-I was sure we’d get a Cole vs the zombie boyfriend fight, but nope.
-Strangely, even though Cole seems pretty knowledgeable about the lore (he even namedrops Dawn of the Dead at one point), it takes him a while to come to the realization that the monsters can only be stopped by shooting them in the head.
+Interestingly, while she is Cole’s girlfriend, he also snatched her from another guy, who does even appear at the end but… doesn’t do anything.
+While the amorous trio could have been an interesting plot point, it is barely brought up at all.
+I was sure we’d get a Cole vs wannabe boyfriend fight, but nope.
+Strangely, even though Cole seems pretty knowledgeable about the lore (he even name-drops Dawn of the Dead at one point), it takes him a while to come to the realization that the monsters can only be stopped by shooting them in the head.

 Cole is definitely unique by adventure game standards.
 Despite being a loser, he very clearly stays winning, gets the ladies and can rely on other people to save his sorry behind.
+At one point, he cheats on Sheila with a girl he has just met and gets away with it.
 Not sure if I would go as far as to define him as the classic anime horny stereotype, as he still has a good heart, but he sure does tend to let his thoughts drift off-course.
-Somehow he’ll be one of the few to survive the zombie menace, so I guess being a loser ain’t all that bad.
+Somehow, he’ll be one of the few to survive the zombie menace, so I guess being a loser ain’t all that bad.

 Find items, aim for the head